 Snowdrops at Bodnant Garden

+Nothing brightens up a frosty winter walk like the sight of native snowdrops, Galanthus nivalis.
 Their name comes from the Greek gala (meaning ‘milk’) anthos (meaning ‘flower’) and nivalis (meaning 'of the snow'.)
-They naturalise and spread readily and are a common sight in our British woodlands, and back gardens - a welcome first sign of coming spring.
+They naturalise and spread readily and are a common sight in our British woodlands and back gardens - a welcome first sign of coming spring.